Softball at the Summer Olympics: Early attempts for Olympic inclusion

-During the 1940s, Americans and Japanese were making the first overtures to get softball included on the Olympic programme.
+During the 1940s, Americans and Japanese were making the first overtures to get softball included on the Olympic program.
 This effort was led by the American softball association and Jiro Iwano, Vice President of the Japanese Olympic Committee and President of the Japanese Softball Association.

 There were efforts to get softball on the Olympic program during the 1950s.
 In 1950, the Softball Association of America sent letters to national organisations asking for assistance in getting the newly created International Softball Federation to include softball on the Olympic program.
 Australia received such a letter and responded by asking for additional information.
 Irene Burrows, the Australian association secretary, was extremely keen to support this and took active steps to try to work on this goal.
-The Australian Softball Council made an effort in 1952 to get the sport included on the programme and thought they had a decent opportunity at doing just that because the sport had a great deal of popularity, being played in over 15 countries.
+The Australian Softball Council made an effort in 1952 to get the sport included on the program and thought they had a decent opportunity at doing just that because the sport had a great deal of popularity, being played in over 15 countries.
 This effort was mirrored by the Americans with the support of other countries such as New Zealand.
-Efforts to improve the chances of getting softball on the 1956 programme included having New Zealand's national softball body affiliating with the American one.
+Efforts to improve the chances of getting softball on the 1956 program included having New Zealand's national softball body affiliating with the American one.

 These efforts continued into the 1960s, with the International Softball Federation working consistently towards inclusion.
 They were told in 1965 a requirement of playing the sport at the Olympics as the sport must be played in at least eleven countries who can field teams to compete at the Games and the international governing body for the sport must have at least twenty-nine national federations affiliated with it.
 At the time, softball only had fifteen national bodies affiliated with it.

-Despite being eligible for inclusion on the programme by 1969, it was not because Olympic organisers determined the sport, alongside roller skating and water skiing was "too big and too expensive."
-Efforts continued to get softball on the Olympic programme during the 1970s, with the hope of the 1984 Summer Olympics being held in the United States meaning softball could at least be a demonstration sport.
+Despite being eligible for inclusion on the program by 1969, it was not because Olympic organisers determined the sport, alongside roller skating and water skiing was "too big and too expensive."
+Efforts continued to get softball on the Olympic program during the 1970s, with the hope of the 1984 Summer Olympics being held in the United States meaning softball could at least be a demonstration sport.
 This did not materialise.
 The Barcelona Olympic Organising Committee decided to make softball and golf demonstration sports at the 1992 Summer Olympics but the IOC stepped in in 1990 because they felt its inclusion would be an "undue burden" on the organisers.
 The 1992 Summer Olympics frustrated softball organisers because baseball was to be a medal sport at the Games as a men's only event.